akeneo/pim-helpcenter/content/md/connectivity/connection-dashboard.md

 In this dashboard, for now, you can monitor both your source and destination connections.

 ::: tips
-Empty graphs?
+Empty charts?
 Have you ticked the `Track this connection in the dashboard` checkbox in your connections settings?
 :::

 # Source connection monitoring